-The Radford’s rescue of the cruiser USS Helena came after the U.S. Navy had captured the small island of Munda, a Japanese outpost in the Pacific.
-Following the U.S. invasion of the island, the USS Radford and other U.S. ships engaged in open water warfare with the Japanese.
+The Radford's rescue of the cruiser USS Helena came after the U.S. Navy had captured the small island of Munda, a Japanese outpost in the Pacific.
+After the U.S. invasion of the island, the USS Radford and other U.S. ships engaged in open-water warfare with the Japanese.

 The ocean battle presented unique challenges for the Radford and other U.S. Navy forces, because the Japanese attacked with a powerful Akizuki-class destroyer equipped with a newer type 22 radar detector and Long Lance torpedoes.

 As open-water warfare progressed, the USS Radford pulled wounded "oil-soaked" sailors from the Helena out of the sea with cargo nets -- all the while under enemy fire.
 Despite the perils of ongoing Japanese attacks, the Radford repeatedly returned to rescue more sailors.